-If you enable compression, you probably do not want the BIG-IP[®] system to compress every kind of server response.
-Therefore, you can instruct the BIG-IP system to include in compression, or exclude from compression, certain responses that are specified in the Content-Type header of server responses.
+If you enable compression, you probably do not want the BIG-IP® system to compress every kind of server response.
+Therefore, you can instruct the BIG-IP system to include in compression, or exclude from compression, certain responses that match the Content-Type header in those responses.